 This results in better tumor targeting and less damage to surrounding healthy tissue.
 It also reduces the amount of time a patient spends in radiation treatment, which is usually administered five days a week for several weeks.

-Respiratory gating minimizes side effects
+Respiratory gating may help reduce side effects

 We also use respiratory gating to accurately target tumors by adjusting for tumor motion during IMRT.

 Tumors, such as those near the lungs, often move as a result of breathing and other involuntary movement in the body.
-Respiratory gating enables us to “paint” optimal doses of radiation onto tumors with greater accuracy.
+Respiratory gating enables us to “paint” concentrated doses of radiation onto tumors with greater accuracy.
 The system tracks tumor motion as a result of breathing, helping us to target the tumor and protect healthy tissue from receiving unnecessary radiation during intensity modulated radiation therapy.